 Coronary Artery Bypass Surgery or Grafting

 Bypass surgery is another common and effective way to restore blood flow to the heart after a serious heart attack.
-During the surgery, arteries or veins from other parts of the body (called grafts) are used to create alternate routes for blood to flow around the blocked artery.
+During the surgery, arteries or veins from other parts of the body (grafts) are used to create alternate routes for blood to flow around the blocked artery.
 The number of grafts used depends on how many arteries are blocked.
-For example, a triple-bypass surgery is when three grafts are used to bypass three blocked arteries.
+A triple-bypass surgery is when three grafts are used to bypass three blocked areas in the coronary arteries.